 healthier options to the front and discount their price.
 Make unhealthy

 caloric intake by providing higher protein options which eliminate

 parents and students on the advantages of lower caloric diets, high

 in Omega-3 fatty acids, low in Omega-6 foods and eliminating high

 fructose corn syrup completely from the diet.

-in omega-3 fatty acid exacerbates dysfunctions in insulin receptor
+deficiency in omega-3 fatty acid exacerbates dysfunctions in insulin

-al (2014).
-"Dietary Lipids are differentially associated with
+et al (2014).
+"Dietary Lipids are differentially associated

 American Journal of Clinical Nutrition.
 Vol 99(5); 1026-1032.